dra5/youtube-transcript-extractor/README.md

 ## 🚀 Project Overview

 This is a simple Streamlit web application that allows users to extract transcripts from YouTube videos.
 Just provide a YouTube video URL, select your desired language, and get the clean text transcript without timestamps.
+This app also includes a feature to organize the extracted text using the Gemini API.

 ## ✨ Features

 *   **Extracts transcripts** from YouTube videos.
 *   **Supports multiple languages**, including auto-generated captions.
 *   **Removes timestamps** for a clean text output.
+*   **Organizes extracted text** using the Gemini API (2.0 flash lite model).
 *   **User-friendly interface** built with Streamlit.

 ## 🛠️ Tech Stack